-Bill entered a Steve Martin look-alike contest hosted by Warner Brothers Records, and won the Seattle round, but didn't make it to nationals.
-His win inspired him to start doing stand-up at parties as Steve Martin , which eventually led to a career in entertainment.
+Bill entered a Steve Martin look-alike contest hosted by Warner Brothers Records and won the Seattle round, but he didn't make it to nationals.
+His win inspired him to start doing stand-up as Steve Martin at parties, which eventually led to a career in entertainment.

 It's no secret that the bow-tie aficionado has a very unique necktie collection.
 Want to get the look?
 Bill shops at Nordstrom ("the store and the Rack"), Beau Ties of Vermont , and Astronomy2Go.

 What do Bill Nye and Vice President Joe Biden have in common?
 A serious love for trains .
 As a kid, Bill loved model trains.
 But as an adult, Bill's passion is high-speed rail.
 According to his purely science perspective, trains roll with less friction than rubber tires, don't have to carry surplus motive power, and can be optimized for energy use and level of service.

 As the CEO of The Planetary Society , Bill Nye brings together parents, teachers, kids, scientists, engineers, and space geeks to answer questions about our universe.
 He's an advocate for science education and "exploring other worlds and understanding our own."

 According to his Reddit AMA, Bill hangs out with people like StarTalk host Neil deGrasse Tyson.
 Their topics of discussion?
 "Astrophysics, the business of television, baseball, wine, and women."
 Naturally.